sst/guide/_chapters/add-a-create-note-api.md

 };
 {% endhighlight %}

-You can ru-run the test to ensure the code still works.
+Next, we are going to write the API to get a note given it's id.